janejiyoon/janejiyoon/README.md

 Hi there 👋 I'm Jiyoon Jane Shin.
-**BI Developer / Data Analyst Fresher** with expertise in data analysis and reporting, query optimization, database visualization.
+**BI Developer / Data Analyst** with expertise in data analysis and reporting, query optimization, database visualization based in Amsterdam, The Netherlands and Seoul, South Korea.

 - Querying data using SQL
 - Automating routine reports for reducing manual workload and improving reporting efficinecy